 Photo by Hu Totya, via Wikimedia Commons

-Love (above) is a famous sculptural work by the American pop art artist Robert Indiana .
-There are several versions in the Indianapolis Museum of Art, in the Philadelphia Museum of Art and in the above in New York City, USA.
+LOVE (above) is a famous sculptural work by the American Pop Art artist Robert Indiana .
+Several versions exist, including the Indianapolis Museum of Art, the Philadelphia Museum of Art, and the one pictured above, located in New York City, USA.

 The original design was actually intended for a Christmas card (1964) for the Museum of Modern Art.
 The design was also reproduced countless times in popular culture.

-Indiana's pop art print became a global phenomenon that represented an entire mindset in the 1960s and 1970s.
-In the 1960s it was adapted to the shining example of the hippie movement "Free Love" and later in the 1990s by the skateboard culture after the sport in Love Park was banned in Philadelphia.
+Indiana's pop art print became a worldwide phenomenon, representing an entire mindset in the 1960s and 1970s.
+It became a shining example of the free love hippie movement skateboard culture in the 1990s after the sport was banned at Love Park in Philadelphia.

 The design experienced a widespread reproduction, adaptation and even parody about a variety of media, including album and book cover, television, public wall paintings and more.
 Indiana has not protected the original love design, so that cheap commercial reproductions in the form of letter complaints, key fans, T-shirts and other jewelry that Indiana would never win.